Dutch and Peruvian partners learn from each other

 In Tumbes, the focus was on cooperation with water councils, water safety, and climate adaptation.

-- Field visits: theunique mangrove ecosystem in Puerto Pizarro and water infrastructure at La Peña, crucial for water distribution and agriculture.
+• Field visits: theunique mangrove ecosystem in Puerto Pizarro and water infrastructure at La Peña, crucial to water distribution and agriculture.

 The working visit was followed by in-depth workshops: